-The successful applicants will also be required to undertake to comply with the Warwickshire County Council member's code of conduct.
+The successful applicant will be required to comply with the Warwickshire County Council member code of conduct.
+This includes a requirement to register certain financial interests held by you or your partner in a public register.

 Candidates should be able to demonstrate that they have experience of: